milupo/legal-docs/Common_Voice_Terms/hsb.md

 The recordings you submit to Mozilla will remain publicly available as part of Common Voice, even if we terminate or suspend your access.

 ## 9. Płaćiwe prawo
-California law applies to these Terms.
-These terms are the entire agreement between you and Mozilla regarding Common Voice.
+Za tute wužiwanske wuměnjenja kaliforniske prawo płaći.
+Tute wužiwanske wuměnjenja su cyłkowne dojednanje mjez wami a Mozilla nastupajo Common Voice.